Human Centric Lighting

-However, for the most case of architectural design, people still pay a lot of attention to factors like air conditioning, infrastructure and information and communication technologies, but light was rarely considered.
+In most cases of architectural design, people focus on factors like air conditioning, infrastructure, information and communication technologies, but rarely consider the importance of lighting.

-As many studies shown, melatonin is the key factor to regular our body clock, and light comes in every day to adjust our melatonin secretion and so reset our sleep/wake clock.
-Therefore, light should be paid more attention.
+As many studies shown, melatonin is the key factor to regulate our body clock, and light comes in every day to adjust our melatonin secretion and reset our sleep/wake clock.
+Therefore, light should be considered a significant detail.

-With the development of society and the advancement of technology, the concept of artificial lighting with the aim of “eliminating the darkness and bringing light” is gradually changing towards to “healthy lighting”.
-Especially for those who cannot enjoy natural light bathing during work, working environment with healthy lighting experience is expected.
+With the development of society and the advancement of technology, the concept of artificial lighting with the aim of “eliminating the darkness and bringing light” has gradually changed towards “healthy lighting”.
+Especially for those who cannot enjoy natural light during work, a work environment with healthy lighting is essential.
 In terms of our consensus, the best healthy light is nature light.
 Therefore, a tunable white lighting technology which could achieve the light quality as close as possible to the sunlight is desired.